 The syndromic category includes mutations that are associated with a substantial degree of increased risk and consistently linked to additional characteristics not required for an ASD diagnosis.
 If there is independent evidence implicating a gene in idiopathic ASD, it will be listed as “#S” (e.g., 2S, 3S).
 If there is no such independent evidence, the gene will be listed simply as “S”.

 Our gene scoring system takes into account all available evidence supporting a gene's relevance to ASD risk and places each gene into a category reflecting the overall strength of that evidence.

 SFARI Gene is a comprehensive database that includes any gene associated with autism risk, regardless of the nature of the evidence supporting its link to ASD.
 Given this approach and the potentially large number of false-positives it invites, we recognize the importance of establishing a ranking system that gives users an estimate of the strength of the evidence in favor of each gene.
-In collaboration with our curators at MindSpec and a team of expert autism geneticists, we've established a set of criteria that allows us to rank genes into one of seven categories, enabling users to easily identify the genes whose association with autism risk is most likely to hold up over time.
+In collaboration with our curators at MindSpec and a team of expert autism geneticists, we've established a set of criteria that allows us to rank genes into one of four categories, enabling users to easily identify the genes whose association with autism risk is most likely to hold up over time.

 number of reports

 - Less Genes